Safely Using Natural Gas

 Your natural gas safety is a priority at Gas South.
 That’s why we’re here to give you tips on detecting gas leaks in your house or business, on what to do if you have a leak and how to prevent them.

 Natural gas leaks can be a real threat.
 They can lead to fires, explosions or illness.
-If you suspect you have a leak, leave the area and call your utility company or 911 immediately.
+If you suspect you have a leak, leave the area and call your utility company (see full list of numbers at the bottom of this article) or 911 immediately.

 How to Tell If You Have a Natural Gas Leak